edwardbarnabas/Ardublock-standalone/README.md

 ![Screenshot](/images/ardublock_20200625.jpg)

 This project is a branch from the original Ardublock project (link below) from @taweili.
 We plan to use this with our robotics students, but it can be adapted to any Arduino-based platform.
-Arduino must be install on a system for it it t work.

 Usage:
 - Installers for mac/windows can be found in the "bundler" folder.